greydamian/netbat/README.md

 Overview
 --------

-Netbat is a simple TCP client/server utility program.
+Simple TCP client/server utility program.

 Netbat can act as either a TCP client or TCP server.
 Data is concurrently read from standard input (stdin) then written to the TCP stream and read from the